 Once something is up on the web, it is very, very difficult to get rid of it – even if the original is taken down, there are almost always echos – people who copied and reposted or websites that cached the original.
 Negative comments made years earlier about a company, brand or person can stay around long after their relevance has expired, but they could be hurting your business on a daily basis.

 This step involves coming up with every term that people might use to talk about your brand or organization.
-Ideally you want less that 15 or 20, but depending on the size of your company and what you do, this might not always be possible.
+Ideally, you want less than 15 or 20, but depending on the size of your company and what you do, this might not always be possible.

 Here’s a list of starting points: